lastmjs/enable-cryptocurrency-in-funding-yml/README.md

 ### Presentation

 When users click on the `Sponsor` button of a repository, hyperlinks to the platforms found in the `FUNDING.yml` file are automatically shown.
 Since Bitcoin and Ethereum are decentralized networks, there is no single official web presence to send a user to when clicking on an address.
-There are a few options for generated a hyperlink:
+There are a few options for generating a hyperlink:

 * No hyperlink could be generated.
 The user would just be presented with the plain text address
 * A hyperlink to a popular block explorer could be added